+- Interpretation or translation costs

 - Transportation to and from airports

 - Entry and exit taxes

 - Visas

 - Insurance costs

 - Cost of inoculations/immunizations

 - Expenses connected with optional 24hour stopovers en route to host district

 - Personal travel expenses

 - Penalties resulting from changes in personal travel arrangements, including optional stopovers

 - Any increase in airfare or fees resulting from early departure from the exchange

 - Excess baggage charges, shipping charges, and flight cancellation insurance

 - Increases in airfare due to late or incomplete submission of documents and information, or delay in finalizing travel arrangements

-A GSE may be postponed or cancelled if the team's predeparture documents are not received at TRF at least 45 days in advance of the team's scheduled date of departure.
+A GSE may be delayed within the 2012-13 program year or cancelled if the team's predeparture documents are not received by TRF at least 45 days in advance of the team's scheduled date of departure.
 All travel plans, including personal post-exchange travel, must be finalized one month before departure.
+As this is the last year of the GSE program in its current form, travel cannot be postponed to the following program year.